CEB 553: Biology and Human Behavior

 This course requires good time management skills, excellent scheduling skills, and ability to work on your own as well as being part of an online group.

-[TOPIC 2] We know what life is – a special case of chemistry
+[TOPIC 2] We know what life is – a particular case of chemistry

-[TOPIC 4] How and how fast does natural selection actually work in the real world of sexual animals like us?
+[TOPIC 4] How and how fast does natural selection work in sexual animals?

 [TOPIC 6] Kin-selected behaviors in humans